letsfullstack/loopback-soft-delete-mixin/README.md

 This mixin was recoded since the current available softdelete mixin is not working in Node.js v4.x.x, probably caused by ES6.
 This code is forked from https://github.com/gausie/loopback-softdelete-mixin

-To implement, Copy this file to mixins folder, and add "SoftDelete": true in mixins on YourModel.json file.
+To implement copy this file to mixins folder or clone this private repository (requires adding the package folder path to mixins inside model-config json file), and add "SoftDelete": true in mixins on YourModel.json file.

 To delete a row or data, don't use destroyAll etc., use YourModel.delete

 To find data that is considered deleted, add includeDeleted: true in where filter

 Author: Saggaf Arsyad

+Modularization: Let's Comunica

 E-mail: saggaf@area54labs.net